This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What I love about rosemary sage tea and why I try to drink it when studying or research a topic is that savory flavor.
 It almost feels like you are sipping on a nice soup.

 It has the consistency of tea and there are still no calories or caffeine in this blend.
 The flavor reminds me of a good rosemary soup.
 That helps me forget about food and focus on the study at hand.

 I think this is one of those herbal blends that will be an acquired taste for many people.
 But I urge everyone to give it a try at least once.

 Where To Buy Rosemary Sage Tea

 Rosemary sage tea is not a hugely popular herbal infusion and I have never been able to find a packaged version of this blend.
-It is a Do-it-yourself tea through and through, but it is worth all the way.
+It is a Do-it-yourself tea through and through, but it is worth it all the way.